 Hydrogenated fats are made by forcing hydrogen atoms into liquid vegetable oils (which started as polyunsaturated fats).
 Double bonds that exist in the chemical structure become hydrogenated.
 Trans-fats often result from this process.
 Trans refers to the placement of the hydrogen atoms on the chain.
 Trans-fats can adversely affect serum cholesterol.
-Examples of hydrogenated fats are shortening and some brands of margarine.
+Hydrogenated fats are found in shortening and some baked goods.
 These fats should be limited.
-Soft tub and liquid margarines are lower in hydrogenated fat than stick margarine.
 Look for margarines that say "no trans fat".
-Labels are now required to list the grams of trans-fats in the product.
+Labels are required to list the grams of trans-fats in the product.